 3-A. Reimbursement to counties.
 Monthly, the Treasurer of State shall transfer funds from the Government Operations Surcharge Fund to the State Board of Corrections Investment Fund in an amount equal to 2% of the total fines, forfeitures and penalties, including the surcharge imposed pursuant to subsection 2-A, received by the Treasurer of State for deposit in the Government Operations Surcharge Fund.
 The balance remaining in the Government Operations Surcharge Fund at the end of each month must accrue to the General Fund.
-Funds collected and deposited each month to the Government Operations Surcharge Fund must be transferred on the last day of the month in which the collections are made to the State Board of Corrections Investment Fund under Title 34-A, section 1805.
+Funds collected and deposited each month to the Government Operations are made to the State Board of Corrections Investment Fund under Title 34-A, section 1805.